Ollama-Agent-Roll-Cage/oarc-rag/docs/Cognition.md

 - Enhanced retrieval capabilities
 - Priority-based request handling

+The API layer adaptations enable clients to interact with the cognitive aspects of the system, providing additional context about retrieval operations.
+Clients can receive information about the current system state, energy levels, and optimization settings along with query results.
+This transparency allows applications to adapt their interaction patterns based on the cognitive system's current state, potentially delaying non-critical operations when the system is in resource-constrained states, or enabling more comprehensive queries when energy levels are high.

 ### 7.4 System Interconnection Architecture

 The CRAG system integrates seamlessly with the OARC-RAG architecture, connecting core components such as the Vector Database, RAG Engine, and API Interface.

+The system interconnection architecture enables the cognitive components to influence and enhance the core RAG operations without requiring fundamental changes to the base architecture.
+The cognitive system's energy model serves as a central coordination mechanism, providing system state information that influences parameter settings, operation scheduling, and retrieval strategies across all components.
+This architecture follows the principles of progressive enhancement, where cognitive capabilities are layered on top of the base functionality, allowing the system to continue operating even if cognitive components are temporarily unavailable.

 ### 7.5 Implementation Strategy